-Tire rotation helps to ensure even wear as your tires age and use up their tread.
+Tire rotation helps to ensure even wear as your tires age and use up their tread (see Need New Tires?).
 This provides a better ride and prevents you from having to replace tires before their time because one tire wore out too soon.
 Most car maintenance manuals have diagrams of how to rotate your tires and these diagrams should be followed in most cases.
 Here are some important points on how to rotate tires at home.

 Directional vs. Non-Directional Tires

-Most likely, unless you have a high performance tire on your car, you have non-directional tires.
-These are tires designed to spin in both directions.
+Most likely, unless you have high performance tires on your car, you have non-directional tires.
+The tread on these tires are designed to spin in both directions.
 If your tires are directional, the tires need to be rotated from front to back only.
 You can easily tell which is which depending on if you see an arrow on the tire showing the way the tire should roll/rotate.
 The main purpose of directional tires is to properly channel water away from the middle of the tire if driving through rain or snow.